 Read about how SFIG and policymakers are promoting securitization as a funding tool for the real economy through various advocacy initiatives.

 Project RMBS 3.0 leading the way to reform the PLS Market

-The release of the 2nd Edition Green Papers is planned to coincide with SFIG and IMN's Private Label RMBS Reform Symposium.
+SFIG's Project RMBS 3.0 Task Force has begun work on the Second Edition Green Papers, the release of which is planned to coincide with SFIG and IMN's Private Label RMBS Reform Symposium.
 The event is the first of its kind aimed at addressing the major obstacles that remain in the revitalization of a private label RMBS market.
-Register here.

 Treasury Advocates Restoration of the PLS Market